 The ATO have identified the below common issues during their reviews:

-- significant variances, discrepancies and errors in reporting of income and expenses revealed between tax returns and business activity statements; and.
+• significant variances, discrepancies and errors in reporting of income and expenses revealed between tax returns and business activity statements

 Our experiences during the reviews

 The ATO have also taken particular focus on a Group’s tax governance framework to ensure that all policies have been documented and ‘lived’.
-The ATO acknowledged that it does not necessarily expect to see the same level of formal tax governance documentation as those taxpayers under the Top 1,000 or Top 500 private group programs.
-However, as part of these reviews, the ATO have been looking for documentation to demonstrate that there is effective oversight of tax processes (i.e. tax return preparation and review process), identification of tax risks, professional tax advice is sought where appropriate, and tax compliance is timely and accurate.
+This does not be as comprehensive as those that implemented in the Top 1000 and Top 5000 programs, with the most significant difference being that Next 5000 usually do not include details of controls or control testing.
+What the ATO is looking for is documentation to demonstrate that there is effective oversight of tax processes (i.e. tax return preparation and review process), identification of tax risks, professional tax advice is sought where appropriate, and tax compliance is timely and accurate.

 How can you prepare for these reviews?